 DONOR INTERVENTIONS AND INVESTMENTS

-The United Nations Development Programme‘s project in Tajikistan (2010–2015) includes attention to sustainable natural resources management, improved environmental protection, and increased access to alternative renewable energy.
-UNDP will: assist the Government of Tajikistan with capacity-building support to negotiate, ratify and implement major international conventions, transnational policy, and legal frameworks on sustainable natural resources management; and work to establish favorable policy and legal frameworks, and an appropriate environment for business development to promote and broadly implement efficient, cost-effective and sustainable alternative and renewable energy technologies (UNDP 2009).
+The United Nations Development Programme‘s project in Tajikistan (2010–2015) focused on sustainable natural resources management, improved environmental protection, and increased access to renewable energy.
+UNDP assisted the Government of Tajikistan with capacity-building support to negotiate, ratify and implement major international conventions, transnational policy, and legal frameworks on sustainable natural resources management.
+The project also worked to establish favorable policy and legal frameworks and an appropriate environment for business development to promote and broadly implement efficient, cost-effective and sustainable alternative and renewable energy technologies (UNDP 2009).